art-hack/Competitive-Snippets/README.md

 # Competitive Snippets
- This repository holds a  collection of Snippets for speeding up your competitive programming.
+ This repository holds a  collection of Snippets in Sublime Text for speeding up your competitive programming.